glisak/Rhetos-wiki/What-is-Rhetos.md

 ## Why was Rhetos created

-Enterprise business applications can be hard to develop and maintain because they typically contain a huge number of features that must work together.
+Enterprise business applications can be hard to develop and maintain because they typically contain a very large number of features that work together.

 1. Rhetos allows fast development of standard business patterns in the application, by simply **declaring the features**.
 2. Rhetos framework puts emphasis on principles that increase maintainability of the complex applications.